 Examples of how the key changes

-If you play with a capo on 2nd fret a song with chords like G, C and D will sound like A major.
+If you play a song with a capo on the 2nd fret chords like G, C and D will sound like A major.

-If you play with a capo on 4th fret a song with chords like C, F and G will sound like E major.
+If you play a song with a capo on the 4th fret with chords like C, F and G will sound like E major.